New Jersey's indoor shopping malls reopen Monday. Here's what you should know

 All areas with communal seating shall be removed or cordoned off, the governor says.

-The following businesses that may be located within the indoor portions of shopping malls are to remain closed: gyms, fitness centers, movie theaters, amusement parks, water parks, and arcades, shall remain closed.
+The following businesses that may be located within the indoor portions of shopping malls are to remain closed: gyms, fitness centers, movie theaters, amusement parks, water parks and arcades.

 Officials at the Cherry Hill Mall say they will be operating with reduced hours: Monday-Saturday 11 a.m. to 7 p.m. and Sunday 12 p.m. to 6 p.m.
 Operating hours at department stores and restaurants may vary.

-The Moorestown Mall will also be operating on reduced hours: 11 a.m.-7 p.m.
+The Moorestown Mall will also be operating on reduced hours: 11 a.m. to 7 p.m.
 Monday-Saturday and 12 p.m. to 6 p.m. on Sunday.

 New Jersey's indoor shopping malls reopen Monday.
 Here's what you should know